firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

   - proof the compact case works if you clamp it properly.[^16]
 - **Stock guardrails:** Community logs keep single 100/100 controllers near 130 A phase and factory 85150 hardware near 220 A phase unless silicon and cooling are upgraded.
   - expecting more without rework simply burns MOSFETs.[^phase_guardrail]
+- **Smart Repair’s 85 250/240 baseline:** The latest field comparisons cap customer tunes around 200 A battery, 380 A phase, and 480 A absolute once decks are stripped to bare metal and backed with extra thermal mass; skipping the prep still cooks controllers at those numbers.[^85250_envelope]
 - **Single 100/100 baselines:** Lonnyo 65 H commuters now hover around 130–135 A phase, 85–90 A battery, and 150–180 A absolute on single Ubox 100/100 stacks, trimming duty to 98 % and kicking in FW around 88 % to eliminate stutter before heat creeps past 40 °C.[^u100_daily]
 - **Regen Discipline:** Bench testing shows that even –5 A battery regen can trip controllers on unloaded wheels; cap regen amps to roughly the pack’s amp-hour rating plus a small overhead so the FETs absorb the excess.[^8]
 - **Raise Absolute Max when faults persist.** Dual 100/100 owners clearing 200 A overcurrent faults in VESC Tool Mobile now toggle inactivity shutdown (App Config → General) and bump `ABS Max Current` above their commanded peak once wiring checks out.[^17]